oLiontas/RowSumExplorer/README.md

 ## Instructions
-- Create an instance of the ExcelColumnCombination class by providing the required parameters:
+- Create an instance of the SetExcelColumn class by providing the required parameters:

 <code>

-    ec = ExcelColumnCombination(excel_path='path/to/excel_file.xlsx',
+    ec = SetExcelColumn(excel_path='path/to/excel_file.xlsx',
                                 sheet_name='Sheet1',
                                 cell_range='A:1:D:10',
                                 target_sum=100,